 Skins will peel aways from the pumpkin, remove the skins and transfer the skinned pumpkin to a large pot.

-Using an immersion blender, puree the pumpkin.
 This is by far my favourite part!
 My immersion blender makes manual mashing or using the food processor a thing of the past.
 In just a matter of 1-2-3 the jobs done and it’s super quick and easy to clean up.

 If you don’t have an immersion blender you can use a food processor as well or rely on your muscles and mash the pumpkin.